pianosnake/uke-chord/README.md

 ### Usage

-Include the following script scripts tags in the head section of your page:
+Include the following script tag in the head section of your page:

 ```
 <script src="//pianosnake.github.io/uke-chord/uke-chord.js"></script>